cmu-sei/Challenge-Server/src/README.md

   - `text` - Provide the user with a text box to submit an answer.
   - `button` - Provides a button to trigger the grading script.
   - `cron` - Grade automatically on the configured schedule (see `cron_grading` settings).
+  - `upload` - Allow users to upload files that are processed by the grading script.
+    - `upload_key` - Define a set of files that an uploaded file should belong to.
+This is useful if multiple grading checks are looking at the same file or if multiple uploaded files are associated with one grading check.
+This value will be used to generate the name of the saved artifact.
   - `mc` - Multiple Choice question.
     - `opts` -- Multiple choice options.
 Only applies when question mode is `mc`.
       - Keys start at `a` and continue in alphabetical order.
       - Values are the text for each option.

 ### phases (question sets)